 Hartemink Ouburg Hilgendorf Architecten (HOH) is an architectural design firm based in Amsterdam.
 HOH designs and produces on all scales of the built environment ranging from curtains and furniture to public buildings and master plans in the Netherlands and abroad.
-The projects are expressive, layered, sensitive, bold, contextual, autonomous, poetic and pragmatic, fuelled by an inherent engagement to the complexity of social, cultural and urban life.
+To work with what exists, with who are there and with the resources that are available is key in any project, regardless of the scale.

 HOH is actively involved in academic teaching, research and publication.
 The academic world is seen as parallel reality to the practice, a testing ground for new ideas, techniques, insights and talent.
 Practice and theory, reality and dream, are seen as indivisible parts of each other.